MartinMinkov/Comm-Audio/README.md

 # Comm-Audio
 A Windows application that lets the user transfer sound data using the TCP/IP protocol suite between two Windows workstations.
 This project was designed and developed as a group.

+Members:
+    Colin Bose
+    Alvin Man
+    Allen Tsang
+    Martin Minkov